thesam/angular-jsx/README.md

 # angular-jsx
 Do you use Angular?
 Are you tired of putting your templates in separate files or trying to escape them in strings?

-With the angular-jsx library you can use JSX directly in your directives.
-JSX templates are converted to strings that Angular can understand.
+With the angular-jsx library you can use JSX-style templates directly in your directives.
+The templates are converted to strings that Angular can understand.

 ## Used by
 * [gulp-angular-jsx](https://www.github.com/thesam/gulp-angular-jsx)